 The Blue Wall – The Blue Wall is perhaps the most famous photo wall in DCA and for good reason – it’s the perfect shade of blue.

 Sunset Wall – Sunset Wall is a small space with lots of structures casting shadows on the wall, so the best time to take photos here is …. at sunset.
+(Note – this area has been reimagined as a Marvel meet-and-greet area, but may return once Avenger’s Campus opens!)

 Where to find it: Next to the restrooms in the back of the Hollywood Backlot area, across from the Marvel meet and greet spot.